 Joseph Fallert, brewer, was first listed in the 1876 Brooklyn City Directory with a home address at 248 Meserole Street.
-By 1880 he was listed at his long time plant location at 66 (52-66) Meserole Street.
+By 1880 he was listed individually at his long time plant location at 66 (52-66) Meserole Street.
 This is in general agreement with early 1910’s Fallert advertisements that indicate that the business was established in 1878.

 Mr. Fallert was born in Brooklyn and educated in the Brooklyn public schools.
 He went abroad as a young man and studied the brewing business, and following the death of his father, Joseph Fallert, many years ago, succeeded him as president of the Fallert Brewery, to which he devoted all his business lifetime.
 He was a practical brewer himself and personally supervised all the workings of the establishment.

 It’s not clear if the business continued to operate during and after National Prohibition.
-The business was listed in the 1922 Copartnership and Corporation Directory of Brooklyn and Queens and continued to be listed as the Joseph Fallert Brewing Company at 346 Lorimer Street through the late 1930’s.
+The business was listed in the 1922 Copartnership and Corporation Directory of Brooklyn and Queens and continued to be listed as the Joseph Fallert Brewing Company at the 346 Lorimer Street office location through the late 1930’s.
 After Prohibition, in the classifieds (today’s yellow pages) for 1935 and 1936 they were listed under beverages even though classifications such as beer, beer gardens, brewers or bottlers were available.
 In the 1940’s they were still listed in the general phone books at the same address but dropped the word “Brewing” from the company name.
 By 1950 I don’t see them listed at all.

 I should note that I haven’t been able to find any Fallert advertisements during or after Prohibition so it appears they may have been operating in name only.
 Prior to Prohibition they advertised quite a bit.

 It appears that several buildings associated with the brewery are still standing including the offices at 346 Lorimer Street.